connexcs/docs/docs/developers/pages/introduction.md

 **5. Print**: The print option will let you print the filled form.

 **6. Close**: Close will you exit from the preview window.

-!!! note "More examples"
-    [**Click here**](https://page-builder-api-docs.connexcs.com/page.html) to get a more detailed view on the examples and methods for creating Pages.